David Roach (American football)

-David Roach (born August 9, 1985) is a former American football safety.
-He was signed by the New Orleans Saints as an undrafted free agent in 2008 and stayed for six games as a member of their practice squad.
-Roach spent two seasons with the St. Louis Rams (October 2008 – August 2010) after being released from the New Orleans Saints in October 2008.
+David Johnathan Roach (born August 9, 1985) is an American former professional football safety.
+He was signed by the New Orleans Saints as an undrafted free agent in 2008.
 He played college football at Texas Christian.

-Early years
+Early life

 Roach was a First-team All-District 3-5A performer at Abilene High School.
 He was named to the All-Big Country Super Team after recorded 89 tackles as a senior, broke up four passes, caused one fumble and recovered another.

 College career

 In 2007 Roach had a career-best 73 tackles, 2 forced fumbles, 5 pass break ups and 1 interception while starting all 12 games after moving from weak safety to free safety mid season.
 In 2006, as a junior, he started 11 of 13 games and made 33 tackles (26 solo) with four pass break-ups.
 In 2005, he started the opening two games and played in 11 games and made 41 tackles (25 solo) and 2 interceptions.
 In 2004, he played in 10 games with 2 starts and recorded 19 tackles, including nine solo stops.
 In 2003, he had a season-ending knee injury early in fall camp.